 Gerald V. Denis, PhD

-Title: Assistant Professor of Pharmacology and Medicine; Flow Cytometry Core Facility
+Title: Associate Professor of Pharmacology and Medicine; Flow Cytometry Core Facility

 Education: A. B. Harvard College; M. Sc.
 University of Tokyo; Ph.
 D. University of California, Berkeley

 Research interests: The overall goal of my lab is to understand the fundamental mechanisms of transcriptional control of growth and development, and particularly, how chromatin-based disruptions of the eukaryotic cell cycle can lead to malignancy.
 We focus on the BET bromodomains proteins, a family comprised of BRD2 (originally named RING3), BRD3 and BRD4 in somatic cells, which are important as transcriptional co-regulators.
 I was the first to report a function for a BET protein, and to link these co-regulators to human cancer.
 The BET protein field has grown from sixteen papers, when I first published my work, to over 1,300 to date; they have since been implicated in several cancer types.
 Our recent data have established that BET proteins provide a functional link between obesity, inflammation and breast cancer progression in post-menopausal women.
 We are presently investigating the role of the BET proteins in the non-tumor cells of the breast cancer microenvironment, which are important for chemoresistance and metastasis.